Join at any age! Complete beginners are most welcome!

 When you sign up for our ongoing online classes, you get to chart your own learning path within our structured curriculum.
 You can consult with our SaPa expert on any questions you may have, before taking your first step.
 Register to book your slot with our team.

-SaPa’s Hindustani vocal classes include both the theoretical and practical aspects of Hindustani classical music.
+SaPa’s Hindustani vocal classes include both the theoretical and practical aspects of this classical music system.
 The course has been designed for all age groups and musical backgrounds so no matter where you are in your musical journey, you will find a place with us.

 We would strongly recommend that you use SaPa’s textbooks.
 Here’s why: